 Our vessels and systems are required by regulation to be periodically recertified.
-Recertification costs for a vessel are typically incurred while the vessel is in dry dock.
+Recertification costs for a vessel are typically incurred while the vessel is in regulatory docking.
 We defer and amortize recertification costs, including vessel dry dock costs, over the period that the certification applies, which generally ranges from 24 to 60 months if the appropriate permitting is obtained.
-A recertification process, including vessel dry dock, typically lasts between one to three months, a period during which a vessel or system is idle and generally not available to earn revenue.
+A recertification process, including vessel dry dock, typically lasts between one to three months for our vessels, a period during which a vessel or system is idle and generally not available to earn revenue.
 Major replacements and improvements that extend the economic useful life or functional operating capability of a vessel or system are capitalized and depreciated over the asset's remaining economic useful life.
 Routine repairs and maintenance costs are expensed as incurred.

-During the years ended December 31, 2022, 2021 and 2020, amortization expense related to deferred recertification and dry dock costs was \$14.0 million, \$14.6 million and \$14.3 million, respectively.
+During the years ended December 31, 2023, 2022 and 2021, amortization expense related to deferred recertification and dry dock costs was \$25.7 million, \$14.0 million and \$14.6 million, respectively.